 because what gets us excited is the grounded and pragmatic question:

-How do we help you
+How can we help you to (easily)

-integrate Future Purpose thinking into your strategy
+integrate future purpose thinking into your strategy?

 Just a soupcon, a smidge, a nod of Strategic Foresight.